Enid Browne, Countess of Kenmare: Second marriage

 After the war, Cavendish took command of the 9th Lancers in Egypt where she met George Herbert, 5th Earl of Carnarvon, who found and excavated Tutankhamun's tomb in the Valley of the Kings.
-Reportedly, Enid was one of the first to be taken down into Tutankhamen’s tomb.
+Reportedly, Enid was one of the first to be taken down into Tutankhamen's tomb.
 They later moved to Grosvenor Square in London, where she joined the Bright Young People.
 Cavendish died from a cerebral hemorrhage at their apartment in Paris in 1931.

 Third marriage

 She then married Marmaduke Furness, 1st Viscount Furness on 3 August 1933 at St George's, Hanover Square.
 A British shipping magnate who was considered one of the richest men in the world, he was the son of Christopher Furness, 1st Baron Furness and Jane Annette Suggitt.
 He had previously been married to Ada "Daisy" Hogg, who died in 1921, and Thelma Morgan Converse, the former wife of James Vail Converse and a daughter of Harry Hays Morgan Sr., an American diplomat, and sister to Gloria Morgan Vanderbilt (mother of Gloria Vanderbilt).
 Thelma and Marmaduke had divorced in 1933 as a result of her affairs with Aly Khan and the Prince of Wales (later Edward VIII).
 From her marriage to Furness, she was stepmother to William Anthony Furness, 2nd Viscount Furness.

 In 1939, she acquired Villa La Fiorentina at Saint-Jean-Cap-Ferrat, and three other houses on the property, Le Clos, La Florida and La Maison Blanche, all of which she renovated and updated with her son Rory.
+At La Fiorentina, she dined with Frank Sinatra, Ginger Rogers, Fred Astaire and Rita Hayworth.
 Lord Furness died of liver cancer in October 1940 in occupied France and Enid was forced to escape to England.